Julia's House: History

 Julia's House is named after Julia Perks, a paediatric nurse who died from cancer in 1997.
 Julia highlighted the need for facilities and services for children with life-limiting and life-threatening illnesses in the Dorset area.
 She particularly wanted to raise awareness of the need for more respite for the families of these children.
 Julia's House was founded by Michael Wise, who was the local councillor of Julia Perks.
 Wise helped the hospice to raise £15,000 in 2008.

 The charity began in 2003, when Julia's House appointed two children's community nurses, who started working in home care for terminally ill children.
 Julia's House began with its main effort on providing care in the families' own homes.

 Before being converted into a hospice, Julia's House was once a family home.
 In March 2006, it became a hospice that is an area for children to play and relax during the day.
 It also provides an occasional overnight service for 3 children and home care for 50 children.
 The chief executive of the hospice is Martin Edwards.

+In 2023, James McVey from The Vamps joined local musicians in recording a new version of Silent Night recorded in aid of the Julia's House Christmas Appeal.